juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 ## Automating Code Quality

-To maintain high code quality, it is essential to integrate static code analysis tools like Sonar into your CI pipeline.
+To maintain high code quality, it is helpful to integrate static code analysis tools like Sonar into your CI pipeline.
 This integration provides immediate feedback on any changes made to the codebase.
 Additionally,
 installing [SonarLint](https://www.sonarsource.com/products/sonarlint/) in your IDE allows you to see violations in real-time as you write code.

 Another important aspect of automating code quality is setting up an automated code formatter.
+This saves time during development (no decisions about how to format) and code reviews (no comments about formatting).
 The example project uses [Spotless](https://github.com/diffplug/spotless), a tool that automates code formatting and verifies during the build process whether the code is properly formatted.
-Spotless leverages various plugins for formatting logic, and the example project utilizes the [Google Java formatter](https://github.com/google/google-java-format).
+Spotless leverages various plugins for formatting logic, and the example project uses the [Google Java formatter](https://github.com/google/google-java-format).

 Additionally, you can enhance your workflow by setting up a pre-commit hook that formats the code before it is committed.
 This ensures that all code adheres to the formatting standards before being added to the repository.